yevster/weblogic-on-azure/javaee/README.md

 ```

 * Go to the 'Servers' panel, right click on the registered WebLogic instance and select Start.
 * Once WebLogic starts up, go to http://localhost:7001/console/ and log onto the console.
+Click on Services -> Data Sources.
+Select New -> Generic Data Source.
+Enter the name as WebLogicCafeDB, JNDI name as java:/jdbc/WebLogicCafeDB and select the database type to be PostgreSQL.
+Click next.
+Accept the defaults and click next.
+On the next screen select 'Logging Last Resource' and click next.
+Enter the database name to be 'postgres'.
+Enter the host name to be 'weblogic-cafe-db-`<your suffix>`.postgres.database.azure.com' (the suffix could be your first name such as "reza").
+Enter the user name to be 'postgres@weblogic-cafe-db-`<your suffix>`' (the suffix could be your first name such as "reza").
+Enter the password to be 'Secret123!'.
+Click next.
+On the next screen, accept the defaults and click next.
+Select AdminServer and click Finish.

 * Get the weblogic-cafe application into the IDE.
 In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
 Then browse to where you have this repository code in your file system and select javaee/weblogic-cafe.
 Accept the rest of the defaults and finish.
 * Once the application loads, you should do a full Maven build by going to Right click the application -> Run As -> Maven install.